Snowflake-Labs/spcs-templates/user-metrics/tutorial - export_metrics_to_datadog/Prerequisites.md

 # Prerequisites

-## Prerequisites common to Tutorials 1, 2 and 3
 You need a compute pool with a service running to get any metrics.
-To set up this service, you will follow the You need a compute pool with a service running to get any metrics.
-To set up this service, you follow the instructions in [Tutorial 1](https://docs.snowflake.com/developer-guide/snowpark-container-services/tutorials/tutorial-1) to create a simple “echo” service with modification.
-In the current implementation, the metrics_visualizer service you create in this tutorial can access only the compute pools whose owner role is the same as the owner role of the service.
+To set up this service, you will follow the instructions in [Tutorial 1](https://docs.snowflake.com/developer-guide/snowpark-container-services/tutorials/tutorial-1) instructions to create a simple “echo” service with modification.
+In the current implementation, the metrics_visualizer service you create in this tutorial can see only the compute pools whose owner role is the same as the owner role of the service.
 So you need to make sure to create the compute pool using the test_role as described:

-1. Complete [Common Setup for Snowpark Container Services Tutorials](https://docs.snowflake.com/developer-guide/snowpark-container-services/tutorials/common-setup) with the following modifications to the Create Snowflake objects step.
+1. Complete [Common Setup, Create Snowflake objects](https://docs.snowflake.com/developer-guide/snowpark-container-services/tutorials/common-setup) provided for various tutorials with the following modifications:
-    * Don’t use the ACCOUNTADMIN role to create the compute pool named tutorial_compute_pool.
+    * Do not use the ACCOUNTADMIN role to create the compute pool named tutorial_compute_pool.
 Instead, grant test_role the privilege to create a compute pool.
     ```commandline
     USE ROLE ACCOUNTADMIN;
     GRANT CREATE COMPUTE POOL ON ACCOUNT TO ROLE test_role;
-    USE ROLE test_role;
+    USE ROLE TEST_ROLE;
     ```
-    * Continue with the steps in the Common Setup and create the compute pool as part of the script that is executed using the test_role:
+    * Continue with the steps in the Common Setup tutorial and create the compute pool as part of the script that is executed using the test_role:
     ```commandline
     CREATE COMPUTE POOL tutorial_compute_pool
     MIN_NODES = 1
     MAX_NODES = 1
     INSTANCE_FAMILY = CPU_X64_XS;
     ```

 2. Complete [Tutorial 1](https://docs.snowflake.com/developer-guide/snowpark-container-services/tutorials/tutorial-1).